intermine/im-docs/docs/get-started/tutorial/index.rst

   # Access to the postgres database to build into and access from the webapp
   db.production.datasource.serverName=localhost
-  # port: uncomment the next line if use different prot other than 3306
+  # port: uncomment the next line if use different port other than 5432
   # db.production.datasource.port=PORT_NUMBER
   db.production.datasource.databaseName=biotestmine
   db.production.datasource.user=PSQL_USER